 Treatment: As there’s no cure for eczema, a dermatologist will recommend that people regularly cleanse the skin and use a moisturiser immediately afterwards.
 Anti-inflammatory creams and antibiotic medications may be prescribed in some cases.

-Psoriasis also causes red and itchy patches on the skin, usually on the abdomen, scalp and around the knees and elbows.
-The condition is not fully understood, but as it occurs when the skin cell turnover becomes faster than normal, it may have its origins in issues relating to the immune system.
-Psoriasis can flare up and worsen due to several factors, including cold weather, stress, alcohol consumption, smoking and different types of medication.
+Psoriasis also causes red and itchy patches on the skin, usually on the abdomen, scalp, and around the knees and elbows.
+The condition is not fully understood, but as it occurs, when the skin cell turnover becomes faster than normal and the original cause of the issue is related to the immune system.
+Psoriasis can flare up and worsen due to several factors, including cold weather, stress, alcohol consumption, smoking, and different types of medication.
+But there is an alternative medication that can be used to help with Psoriasis.
+One such product is CBD, or basically cannabinoids, which is a chemical present in CBD products.
+It can help in controlling pain, inflammation, cell growth, itchiness, and may also speed up the healing process.
+You can look into buy my weed online or other similar websites to purchase these products.

 Treatment: Creams including those containing corticosteroids and retinoids are typically used to treat affected areas.